-Under the non-employee director compensation policy, each individual who is initially appointed or elected to the board of directors will be eligible to receive an option to purchase up to 20,000 shares of our common stock under the Plan on the date he or she first becomes a nonemployee director.
-These option grants will vest annually over a three-year period from the date of grant, subject to continued service as a non-employee director through that vesting date.
-In addition, on the date of the annual meeting of stockholders, each continuing non-employee director who has served on the board of directors for a minimum of six months will be eligible to receive an option grant to purchase up to 10,000 shares of our common stock, which will vest in full upon the earlier of the first anniversary of the date of grant or the date of the next annual meeting of stockholders.
+Under the non-employee director compensation policy, each individual who is initially appointed or elected to the Board is also eligible to receive an option to purchase up to 20,000 shares of our common stock under our 2017 Equity Incentive Plan, or the Plan, on the date he or she first becomes a nonemployee director.
+These option grants vest annually over a three-year period from the date of grant, subject to continued service as a non-employee director through that vesting date.
+In addition, on the date of the annual meeting of stockholders, each continuing non-employee director who has served on the Board for a minimum of six months is eligible to receive an option grant to purchase 10,000 shares of our common stock, which will vest in full upon the earlier of the first anniversary of the date of grant or the date of the next annual meeting of stockholders.
 The exercise price for each of these option grants will be equal to the fair market value of our common stock on the date of grant.
-These new director grants and annual grants will be subject to approval by our board of directors at the time of grant.
+These new director grants and annual grants will be subject to approval by our Board at the time of grant.